webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 ### Reporting

-If page dedupe is enabled [skipped page reporting](./reports.md) is also enabled, pages that are skipped due to deduped are logged with the `duplicate` reason.
+If both page deduplication and [skipped page reporting](./reports.md) are enabled, pages that are skipped due to page deduplication are logged with the `duplicate` reason.

 ## Deduplication system architecture
 See the [developer docs for dedupe](../develop/dedupe.md) for more advanced information of the architecture of the dedupe system.